mikeverwer/mikeverwer.github.io/programs/roll_dice.md

 As the theorem proposes, the theoretical prediction becomes more and more *Normal* shaped as the number of dice to be rolled increases.
 Even the most skewed starting die distributions become *Normal* by 30 dice per roll.

 Press `Roll the Bones!` to begin the simulation.
-The outcome of each die is displayed as the rolls occur, and each roll is place as a block on an axis of all the possible outcomes.
+The outcome of each die is displayed as the rolls occur, and each roll is place as a block on an axis of all the possible outcomes$^{[1]}$.
 This builds a dot-plot of all the rolls.
 Each roll is remembered and can be displayed by selecting its block.

 Selecting a bar on the convolution graph, or clicking on one of the bins below the x-axis of the simulation, will highlight that column on both graphs.
 This is useful to keep track of a specific outcome as the rolls occur, and compare the predicted outcomes to the actual ones.